Popular OF Hunter Pence returning to Giants

+SAN FRANCISCO (AP)Hunter Pence could hardly hide his enthusiasm about returning to San Francisco.

+”I have GIANT news… I’m back!” he posted on Twitter along with a photo of him walking across the street to the ballpark.

-SAN FRANCISCO (AP) — Former fan favorite Hunter Pence is returning to the San Francisco Giants, agreeing to a contract that will give the young club a veteran presence in both the outfield and clubhouse in a season of big change ahead.
+A fan favorite while playing parts of seven seasons for the Giants, Pence is returning on a $3 million, one-year contract that will give the young club a veteran presence in both the outfield and clubhouse in a season of big change ahead.

-The Giants announced Friday night they signed Pence to a one-year, $3 million deal.
-He can also earn up to an additional $2.5 million in various roster and performance bonuses.
+The Giants announced Friday night they had signed Pence, who can also earn up to an additional $2.5 million in various roster and performance bonuses.

+On its Twitter handle, San Francisco posted: ”Reunited and it feels so good … Welcome Back, (at)hunterpence.”

 Giants president of baseball operations Farhan Zaidi said Thursday he expected to make roster additions before early next week when the team begins spring training.